erasmus-without-paper/ewp-specs-api-iias/README.md

  * **No history of changes.** This API will serve only a single copy of the agreement (with no history of previous versions).
-This copy should be the copy which is **currently in use** by the HEI which is serving the API.
+This copy should be the copy which is **currently in use** by the HEI which is serving the API or the one which is being proposed to the partner.

 ### Important rules